 Every time I tell someone that I’m going to Disneyland again, I get asked “aren’t you sick of that place yet?”
 And I always answer with the same answer.
 Absolutely not.
 I could never be sick of Disney.
 I think a lot of people are confused by the love that I have for the parks and the company because many see it as childish.
-I grew up with an annual pass to Disneyland and even at 22, I was working at Disney World.
+Growing up, I had an annual pass to Disneyland and even at 22, I was working at Disney World.
 It’s always been something I have a deep love for and it’s something that I hope to share with my kids one day.
 That being said, I think many adults wonder what there is to do there when you aren’t with kids.
 And that’s where I come in.
 I’m here to give you a few ideas of what there is to do at Disneyland when kids are not involved.

 Before you go: